Jaguar F-Pace: Chassis

-The F-Pace chassis is the third model to be built on Jaguar Land Rover's iQ-Al (D7a) modular platform, which is used for the XE, the second generation XF, and the Range Rover Velar.
+The F-Pace chassis was the third model to be built on Jaguar Land Rover's iQ-Al (D7a) modular platform, which was also used for the XE, the second generation XF, and the Range Rover Velar.
 The design features double wishbone suspension at the front, with similarities to the system fitted to the XF and F-Type models, and the rear features an entirely new subframe mounted multi-link suspension system, named by Jaguar as Integral Link.
-This system is a more costly combination to manufacture but allows for greater tuning to provide a good balance between handling and ride quality.
+This system was a more costly combination to manufacture but allowed for a greater tuning to provide a good balance between handling and ride quality.

 Interior

 The interior of the F-Pace features several existing Jaguar design cues, including the rotary gear selector which rises when the car is started.
 The central console, when equipped with the upgraded InControl Touch Pro system, features a 10.2 in touch screen allowing access to in-car entertainment, satellite navigation, and various vehicular settings, such as the G-Meter and engine/gear shift/steering/suspension parameters.
 Navigation can also be shown full-screen in 3D on an additional 12.3-inch HD virtual instrument cluster.
 The F-Pace features smartphone connectivity with Wifi Hotspot, and some models allow the owner to control the vehicle remotely, pre-heating the interior or unlocking the car using a smartphone application.
-The F-Pace is also the first vehicle in Jaguar's range to feature the Activity Key, a waterproof wrist band that unlocks the F-Pace allowing the main keys to be left inside, thus preventing possible water damage.
+The F-Pace was also the first vehicle in Jaguar's range to feature the Activity Key, a waterproof wrist band that unlocks the F-Pace allowing the main keys to be left inside, thus preventing possible water damage.